andrewsinnovations/sqlpage-blog/README.md

 There is a docker compose file to start up a postgres database for local development.

-Set the propert environment variables and start the app by running sqlpage.
+Set the proper environment variables and start the app by running sqlpage.

-Access the homepage once sta.
-You will be automatically directed to an installation process.
+To set up your blog after beginning sqlpage, access https://yourdomain/admin/install